gravitl/netmaker-docs/netclient.rst

 Connecting/Disconnecting from a network
 =======================================

-You can connect/disconnect from the network from either the netclient, or from the UI. in the last image above, you can see the connect/disconnect switch is located in the network details of the GUI.
+You can connect/disconnect from the network from either the netclient, or from the GUI.

 From the CLI, you can use the following: